suhailm67-sys/Serverless-Architecture_HeroVired-Assignment/README.md

 Objective: In this assignment, we will enhance AWS security posture by setting up a Lambda function that detects any S3 bucket without server-side encryption.

 Please find the details Assignment 3 readme file and the python lambda function code in the Assignment 3 folder `Assignment 3 >> Assignment 3.md >> lambda_function`

+## Assignment 4: Automatic EBS Snapshot and Cleanup Using AWS Lambda and Boto3
+Objective: In this assignment, we will automate the backup process for your EBS volumes and ensure that backups older than a specified retention period are cleaned up to save costs.

+Please find the details Assignment 4 readme file and the python lambda function code in the Assignment 4 folder `Assignment 4 >> Assignment 4.md >> lambda_function`